 Know where you’re going before you start.
 Make decisions as you read.
 Stay active and intentional.

-You are the one driving this.
+Never let the text control you.
+You are the one driving your research.
 Take the lead!